Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Specifically, Streitwise targets secondary markets including Indianapolis and St. Louis.
 The founders have over $5 million of their own money tied up in the investments, for skin in the game.

-That marks a roughly 30% drop in value from the original NAV of $10.
+That still marks a sharp drop in value from the original NAV of $10 however.

 Regardless of their current struggles, Streitwise’s sponsor Tryperion Holdings has a strong track record.
 In late 2023, they purchased another building, the Midtown III Building in Carmel, IN.
-I expect Streitwise share prices to eventually recover, but how long that takes is anyone’s guess.
+Streitwise has improved their occupancy in 2024, and is exercising caution in re-raising the NAV and dividend yield.

 Bottom Line: A simple starting point for commercial office real estate investments with transparency around fees and returns.
 (Read our full Streitwise review here.)